Erwin Piscator: International work, emigration, and late productions in West Germany

 In 1931, after the collapse of the third Piscator-Bühne, Piscator went to Moscow in order to make the motion picture Revolt of the Fishermen with actor Aleksei Dikiy, for Mezhrabpom, the Soviet film company associated with the International Workers' Relief Organisation.
 As John Willett wrote, throughout the pre-Hitler years Piscator's "commitment to the Russian Revolution was a decisive factor in all his work."
 With Hitler's rise to power in 1933, Piscator's stay in the Soviet Union became exile.

 In July 1936, Piscator left the Soviet Union for France.
 In 1937, he married dancer Maria Ley in Paris.
 Bertolt Brecht was one of the groomsmen.

 During his years in Berlin, Piscator had collaborated with Lena Goldschmidt on a stage adaptation of Theodore Dreiser's bestselling novel An American Tragedy; under the title The Case of Clyde Griffiths.
 With American Lee Strasberg as director, it had run for 19 performances on Broadway in 1936.
 When Piscator and Ley subsequently immigrated to the United States in 1939, Piscator was invited by Alvin Johnson, the founding president of The New School, to establish a theatre workshop.
 Among Piscator's students at this Dramatic Workshop in New York were Bea Arthur, Harry Belafonte, Marlon Brando, Tony Curtis, Ben Gazzara, Judith Malina, Walter Matthau, Rod Steiger, Elaine Stritch, Eli Wallach, Jack Creley, and Tennessee Williams.

 Established in New York, Erwin and Maria Ley-Piscator lived at 17 East 76th Street, an Upper East Side townhome, sometimes remembered as the Piscator House.

 After World War II and the break-up of Germany, Piscator returned to West Germany in 1951 due to McCarthy era political pressure in the United States against former communists in the arts.
+Despite his decision to settle in West Berlin, Piscator often visited the theaters of the capital of East Germany, maintaining warm relations with its cultural figures.
+He was elected a corresponding member of the East German Academy of Arts in 1956, one of the few West Germans to have this position.

 In 1962 Piscator was appointed manager and director of the Freie Volksbühne in West Berlin.
 To much international critical acclaim, in February 1963 Piscator premièred Rolf Hochhuth's The Deputy, a play "about Pope Pius XII and the allegedly neglected rescue of Italian Jews from Nazi gas chambers."
 Until his death in 1966, Piscator was a major exponent of contemporary and documentary theatre.
 Piscator's wife, Maria Ley, died in New York City in 1999.